-If you think you’ve been treated unfairly at work, you should speak to your employer first.
-If there is still a problem, you can contact ACAS (the Advisory, Conciliation and Arbitration Service), Citizens Advice or your union, if you have one.
+If you think you've been treated unfairly at work, you should speak to your employer first.
+If there's still a problem, you can contact ACAS (the Advisory, Conciliation and Arbitration Service), Citizens Advice or your union, if you have one.

 Money and insurance

 You may be worried about money, for example, if you're unable to work or you need to pay for things like extra childcare and travel to hospital.
 You can get help with some costs and you might be able to get some benefits or grants.